Former Producer Says Ellen DeGeneres Was Part Of A ‘Culture Of Fear’ Behind The Show

 “Do you know what she did?
 She giggled,” Muskat added.
 “She crossed her legs up on the chair and she said, ‘Well, I guess every production needs their dog’ … And from then we knew.
 Ed was going to be the barking dog — her dog.”

-That, she says, was one of the early incidents that let the staff know what kind of environment they would be working in, and she found the situation distasteful, as did other members of crew, whose faces went “stiff” after the exchange.
+That, she says, was one of the early incidents that let the staff know what kind of environment they would be working in.
+She said she found the situation distasteful — as did other members of the crew, whose faces went “stiff” after the exchange.

 “We’re professionals; we’re adults.
 We don’t need a dog to get us to do our jobs … She was the only one giggling.”

-Reports about the 62-year-old and the negative environment on the show emerged in March after BuzzFeed published accounts about racism, sexual misconduct, and other toxic behaviors.
+Reports about the 62-year-old and the negative environment on the set emerged in March after BuzzFeed published accounts about alleged racism, sexual misconduct, and other toxic behaviors.

 Since then, rumors have been swirling about whether or not the titular host will stay with the show or if she will be booted out — or choose to leave on her own.